DSR-RHIT/me497-reproducible-research/week_01/cm006_project-1_downloads.md

     scripts\

-If not, navigate to [https://github.com/DSR-RHIT/creating-reproducible-reports/tree/gh-pages/resources/downloads](https://github.com/DSR-RHIT/creating-reproducible-reports/tree/gh-pages/resources/downloads) and follow the instructions.
+If your download was not successful, navigate to [https://github.com/DSR-RHIT/creating-reproducible-reports/tree/gh-pages/resources/downloads](https://github.com/DSR-RHIT/creating-reproducible-reports/tree/gh-pages/resources/downloads) and follow the instructions.